PeachKingHunter/RUST_MazeCoreDefender/README.md

 - Player can KILL enemies (yellow cube)

 TODO:
-- Spawn core at the begining of the game
-- Spawn enemies
-- Pathfiding for enemies moves
+- Better Pathfiding
+- Player kill enemie on touch
+- Upgrade player's movement
+- Player can place traps
 - At end -> explosion on enemie reach the core